bernardoeuler/factorial/README.md

 # Factorial
-This program calculate the factorial of **any** number.
+This program calculates the factorial of **any** number.
 Yes, any number, if you can wait.
 This is because of the use of the GMP library (GNU Multiple Precision Arithmetic), which makes it possible to go beyond the limits of C in terms of integers representation.
 The program runs very fast.
 Calculating is terms of **miliseconds** the factorial of 1, 2, 100, 500 or even 100.000!
 It can go beyond and calculate the factorial of bigger numbers, despite taking a bit longer to do that.

 ## How to download